BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-09-26-3d-model-viewer.md

  - For horizontal slice requests, the GeoIndex user interface needs to first query the web service to get the maximum model depth at the chosen location so it can constrain or validate the user's request.
 This processing delay can cause the interface to report an error, and this feature is currently marked as beta status.
 See ![screenshot](../../assets/images/2022-09-26-3d-model-viewer/hslice-warning.PNG)

  - The web service could be re-engineered to use url query variables rather than path variables to help extensibility, and we could document the webservice using [OpenAPI specification](https://swagger.io/specification/).
-For the time being we are not intending to serve out the raw x,y,z model data that the images are built from, only the resulting images.
+For the time being we are not intending to serve out the raw x,y,z model data, only the built images.